Spronks/ReactJS-projects/README.md

 ### 3. Recipes

 A recipes app with a search bar for selecting an ingredient, a drop-down menu for food preferences(vegan, low-sugar etc.) and it returns us a number of recipes tiled in two columns with an image and a title.
 The images are clickable, open a new window and transfer us to the relative recipe's page.

+### 4. Tesla clone

+A Tesla site clone using React, React-Reveal, Redux, MaterialUI and Styled-Components.